majick/entry/README.md

 Groups allow users to organize their pastes into different groups that are locked by a password.
 Anybody can view the pastes in an existing group, but in order to add a new paste to the group you must have the correct password.
 A group must not already exist with the requested name to create a new group.
 A group will become available once all the pastes inside of it are deleted.

 Adding a group name will append the group name to the beginning of your set custom URL.
 This means the custom URL "example" with the group "example-group" would look like "example-group/example" instead of just the custom URL.
 This means that, if you add a group, you can have any custom URL you want for your paste.
 Adding a group is not required.

+### Special Elements

+You can customize the way your pastes are displayed using some custom elements.

+- `<hue>`, the hue element allows you to control the hue of the page when your paste is rendered.
+It expects an `integer`.
+- `<sat>`, the sat element allows you to control the saturation of the page when your paste is rendered.
+It expects a `percentage`.
+- `<lit>`, the lit element allows you to control the lightness of the page when your paste is rendered.
+It expects a `percentage`.

 ## Why